Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 That’s a 95% reduction in microplastic intake…just by changing what’s in your glass.

-Let that sink in.
 The most expensive water option (bottled) is often the worst for your health.
+Are we really surprised?

 Some estimates suggest the average person consumes up to a credit card’s worth of plastic every week through water, food, and air.